Beer Day (Iceland): Celebration

-Following the end of prohibition, Icelanders have celebrated every Beer Day by imbibing the drink in various bars, restaurants, and clubs.
+In what many feel is not a coincidence, the 1990 birthrate in Iceland, one year after the introduction of legalized beer, was the highest in 10 years and has never been topped since then..Following the end of prohibition, Icelanders have celebrated every Beer Day by imbibing the drink in various bars, restaurants, and clubs.
 Those located in Reykjavík, the capital and largest city in Iceland, are especially wild on Beer Day.; A Rúntur (pub crawl) is a popular way of getting to know the various bars and beers in this city, many being open until 4:00 a.m. the next day.
 The legalization of beer remains a cultural milestone in Iceland, and a major seismic shift in the nation’s alcoholic beverage preference.
 Beer has today become the most popular alcoholic beverage of choice.

 The celebration of Beer Day in Iceland has inspired a similar event in the U.S., known as Iceland Beer Day, or IBD.